 The judge sitting in summary proceedings (juge des référés) may order instruction measures, as well as provisional and conservatory measures.
+They can accordingly:

-He or she can accordingly (i) grant instruction measures, such as measures aimed at obtaining evidence or preventing the disappearance or destruction of evidence (instruction measures in futurum), or (ii) issue a payment order upon request (référé-provision).
+- grant instruction measures, such as measures aimed at obtaining evidence or preventing the disappearance or destruction of evidence (instruction measures in futurum), or - issue a payment order upon request (référéprovision).